 What is Bladder Cancer?

-Bladder cancer is the abnormal growth of cells that make up the bladder.
-Bladder cancer is responsible for approximately 3% of all malignancies diagnosed in Australia each year.
-It is more common in men than women and typically affects those over 60 years of age.
+Bladder cancer is a common cancer, with more than 83,000 new cases every year in the United States.
+It is more common in men than women and typically affects those over 55 years of age.

 When bladder cancer causes noticeable symptoms, they are usually related to the irritation brought about by tumor growth.
-Irritable symptoms include urination that is frequent, urgent, painful or difficult.
+Patient may have symptoms of irritation, with urination that is frequent, painful, or comes with urgency.
 These symptoms are more common among patients with ‘carcinoma in situ' (CIS), cancer that has not spread and is still in place.
-In fact, irritable urination (emptying of the bladder) may be the only noticeable symptom of CIS.
+In fact, these may be the only noticeable symptom of CIS.

 If a bladder tumor blocks a ureter (tubes that pass urine out of the kidneys, into the bladder), patients may experience pain in the side of the body between the ribs and the top of the hip.
 In some cases, tumor growth may constrict the urethra (the tube that passes urine from the bladder out of the body) and slow the flow of the urine.
 Bladder cancers may also shed pieces of dead tissue, fragments of other tissue and other forms of tumor-related matter that are then passed out with the urine.